retsr/rets.js/CONTRIBUTING.md

 We follow a rough convention for commit messages that is designed to answer two
 questions: what changed and why.
 The subject line should feature the what and the body of the commit should describe the why.
-This is inspired by the stile used by some CoreOS project.
+This format is inspired by the styles used by some CoreOS projects.

 ```
-scripts: add the test-cluster command
+add the test-cluster command

 this uses tmux to setup a test cluster that you can easily kill and
 start for debugging.